Tournament of the Fallen Stag Sat., Oct. 17, 2026, Newark, DE

 FENCING TOURNAMENT

-The Rapier Championship will be fought in a round robin format, with the finals being determined by the number of fencers attending.
+If held, the Rapier Championship will be fought in a format TBA, with the finals being determined by the number of fencers attending.
 If there is interest and participants, we will have a short cut and thrust tournament/display.

 GAMES TOURNAMENT